Police appeal for witnesses after truck fatally strikes 10-year-old

-Police are asking for witnesses to come forward to the truck crash that killed a child in Whangārei.
+Police are asking for witnesses to come forward after a truck crash killed a child in Whangārei.

 A 10-year-old boy died after being hit by a truck on Kamo Rd, between Keyte St and Park Ave, about 8.10am today.